Shogo-Izumiya/EDVAB/Progress01.md

 ## 活動概要
 New words came up:

-  -local LLMs...
-Runs in a local environment, such as a PC or on-premise server, rather than in a cloud environment.\n It is characterized by the fact that it does not require an Internet connection, and all data can be completed at your fingertips.
-This provides advantages such as privacy and optimization for specific applications.\n
+・local LLMs...
+Runs in a local environment, such as a PC or on-premise server, rather than in a cloud environment.

+It is characterized by the fact that it does not require an Internet connection, and all data can be completed at your fingertips.
+This provides advantages such as privacy and optimization for specific applications.

-  -cloud LLMs...
+・cloud LLMs...
 The model is large in size and has a high information processing speed.
 Because it is connected to the Internet, it constantly receives the latest information and learns on its own.
-On the other hand, it is only available in environments where Internet access is required, and privacy is lower than local LLMs.\n
+On the other hand, it is only available in environments where Internet access is required, and privacy is lower than local LLMs.

-  -Ollama...
+・Ollama...
 A tool that simplifies running open-source large language models directly on our own computer.

 Implemented local generative AI using Ollama as a platform and Deepseek as a model.
 I downloaded Ollama and a model.
 Deepseek was interesting and a bit scary because it didn't hide any thouhghts for answering my prompts.
 I found that's how it goes if there is no filter of AI.